osiriswd/thor/README.md

 # Thor
-Dynamic discover and proxy to Kubernetes services, cache kubernetes apiserver's response in Nginx shared dict.
+Dynamic discover and proxy to Kubernetes services, store kubernetes apiserver's response in Nginx shared dict for cache.

 Build image: